CootCraig/reel_https_auth_websock/README.md

 ### Functionally

+* HTTP server will run on a Raspberry Pi and start at boot time.
 * Demonstrate https.
 * Unauthorized access will be redirected to a login page.
 A cookie will store authorization.
 * Demonstrate a websocket that updates with server time.